10 Month Old Baby

 Life’s pretty chaotic because you have a soon-to-be toddler moving around your home and because you’re still probably having some late nights.
 But don’t all those kisses and hugs you’re getting from your 10-month-old baby make it all worth it?
 (You know, he’s doing that because you do it—you’ve set a great example for showing affection!)

 Baby is getting bigger and smarter.
 Baby probably remembers where his favorite toys are and can understand when you give him simple instructions.
 He’s very playful and may give you cues, like clasping his hands together when he wants you to join in on the play.

 How much should a 10-month-old weigh?
 The average weight of a 10-month-old baby is 18.7 pounds for girls and 20.2 pounds for boys.
 Average length is 28.1 inches for girls and 28.9 inches for boys.

-Baby may be growing about half an inch each month and gaining about 3 to 5 pounds per week.
+Baby may be growing about half an inch each month and gaining about .5 to 1 pound per month.

 If baby doesn’t seem to be gaining much weight, you might wonder how to increase weight of a 10-month-old baby.
 Talk to baby’s pediatrician about his specific case but in general, slower-than-average weight gain isn’t considered problematic if baby’s gaining some weight, seems happy and healthy, and is hitting his milestones as expected.
 You do want the doctor to keep a close watch just in case though.
 You can try increasing the number of times baby has a bottle or nurses throughout the day.
 Always give him formula or breast milk before solids, since they’re where he should be getting most of his nutrition.
 You don’t want him to fill up too much on solids before he gets his all-important milk.